Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Method

-where $\gamma$ is a learnable parameter that controls the kernel radius.
+where $\gamma$ is a learnable parameter that controls the kernel radius, and $\text{dist}(a, b)$ is the distance between point $a$ to line segment $b$.
 By learning distinct $\gamma$ at each link, the motion graph's influence regions collectively span the object’s surface.
-At $t=0$, 3D Gaussians reconstruct the objects' initial geometry.
+At $t=0$, 3D Gaussians reconstruct objects' initial geometry.
 The static reconstruction is bonded to the dynamic motion graph through weight painting.
-The painted weights are subsequently used to propagate motions for $t > 0$ to achieve dynamic reconstruction.
+The painted weights are subsequently used to propagate motions for $t > 0$, for dynamic reconstruction.